At Cape Cod 5, protecting your financial information is our top priority.

 1. When potential card fraud activity is detected and you have an eligible mobile phone number on file with us, you will receive an automatic text notification, with the option to reply with “Yes” or “No” for the transaction(s) in question.

-2. If no response is received from you or you do not have an eligible mobile phone number on file with us, you will receive automatic phone calls to confirm a transaction as authorized or unauthorized.
-The call will also give you the option of speaking directly to a fraud analyst.
+2. If no response is received from you or you do not have an eligible mobile phone number on file with us, you will receive an email and or automatic phone calls to confirm a transaction as authorized or unauthorized.
 Remember, to protect you, if we cannot reach you to confirm suspicious activity is legitimate, a transaction may be declined or your card may be temporarily blocked.

 How will I know I am receiving a legitimate phone call or text message from the fraud monitoring service?

-- Phone calls: The call will be from 1-800-417-4592 and will note that the call is on behalf of Cape Cod Five and include the last four digits of your debit card.
-The automated system will ask you to verify the zip code for your billing address (which is the address the Bank has on file for your account).
+- Phone calls: The automated system will ask you to verify the zip code for your billing address (which is the address the Bank has on file for your account).
 It will then ask you if a charge is authorized by you.
 You will never be asked to provide your full account number, Social Security Number, Online Banking password or other sensitive information.

 If you ever suspect you are receiving a fraudulent call, contact our Customer Service Center at 888-225-4636.

-What if I don’t respond to the text message or phone call?
+What if I don’t respond to the text message, email or phone call?

-If you don’t respond to the text message, you will receive a phone call.
+If you don’t respond to the text message, you will receive an email followed by a phone call.
 If you don’t answer the phone call, a voice mail will be left.
 If you are contacted by the automated messaging service and don’t respond, transactions and/or your card may be blocked until you confirm the recent activity on your card.